OskarsZvingulis/AIDQA/README.md

 **Problem**: Design teams waste 20-30% of their time fixing inconsistencies in spacing, colors, typography, and components.
 Handoffs to developers are messy, and enterprises lose thousands per week on preventable design errors.

-**Solution**: AI Design Check automatically analyzes design trees against design system rules and returns a list of issues with actionable suggestions.
+**Solution**: Brand Fitting automatically analyzes design trees against design system rules and returns a list of issues with actionable suggestions.

 Note: This project ships with a default design system configuration called **NorthStar Dashboard**.
 In the demo web UI you can edit the full design system JSON (left panel) to simulate different token sets.